lpierge/BerkeleyDB/README.md

-This is the original BerkeleyDB 2.7.7 distribution from Sleepycat Software, featuring an updated Visual Studio solution file (`DB_DLL.sln` in the `build_win32` folder) used to build the Windows DLL.
+This is the original BerkeleyDB 2.7.7 distribution from Sleepycat Software, featuring an updated Visual Studio solution file (`DB_DLL.sln` in the `build_win32` folder) to build the Windows DLL.

 The original copyright notice can be found in the README file and the original license is available in the LICENSE file.